dword64/Ow-Anti-Flag/README.md

 **Anti-Flag** is a simply Console Application written in modern C++.
 It prevents Chainban's by clearing common Directories and Registry Keys, which Blizzard and Cheat Developers use to *Flag* your Device if you either were a Bad Boy >:( *grrr* or downloaded malware disguised as Overwatch Cheats.

+## How to Use ?

+Just run it, thats it really.
+Just keep in mind to **rename** your PC after doing so.
+Blizzard uses your PC Name to generate their "Device-Fingerprints".

 ## How to Build ?

 Simple, **Clone the Repository** and **open the Solution**, *you may need some SDK's as we are using C++ Version 17*.